diandianyilin/fashion/README.md

 7. Visualize results

 ##### Findings
-- NICE Silhouette score (A reasonable structure is found)
+- Nice Silhouette score (A reasonable structure is found)
 - The best number of clusters based on silhouette score is: 84

 <div style="display: flex; justify-content: space-around;">